Don’t Get Sent To Trash

 Want EVEN MORE Script Reading Secrets?

-My sell-out course, BREAKING INTO SCRIPT READING will be back for its FOURTH year in 2018!
+My sell-out course, BREAKING INTO SCRIPT READING is back!
 If you’re interested in becoming a script reader, or finding out more how script readers may assess YOUR own writing – or both! – then this is the course for you.
-The course will run 3-4th February at Ealing Studios.
-GET YOUR TICKETS HERE, or click the pic on the left.
-Bang2writers get £40 off with discount code LSF17 at the checkout.
+Tickets are on sale now.
+GET THEM HERE, or click the pic on the left.
 See you there!